gabmoreira/vican/README.md

 * **lsqr_solver**: "conjugate_gradient" or "direct".
 Use former for large graphs.

 ## Object calibration
-In order to optimize the poses of object nodes / markers captured by static camera use `object_bipartite_se3sync`.
+In order to optimize the poses of object nodes / markers captured by static camera use `pgo.object_bipartite_se3sync`.
 The arguments are similar to those used for camera calibration with a different naming convention i.e., the **src_edges** keys are of the form `(timestep, timestep_markerid)`, where markerid is the arUco marker ID in the case of arUco markers.

 ## Pipeline for camera network calibration using arUco markers:
-The `bipartite_se3sync` and `object_bipartite_se3sync` are agnostic to the type of object used to calibrate the cameras.
+The `pgo.bipartite_se3sync` and `pgo.object_bipartite_se3sync` are agnostic to the type of object used to calibrate the cameras.
 If you want to run the code with arUco markers, you should have a folder following the naming convention `<root>/<timestep>/<camera_id>.jpg` and camera data stored in `<root>/cameras.json`.
-From here, you initialize a dataset instance `Dataset(root=<root>)` and run `estimate_pose_mp` (see notebook for other arguments).
-This will return an edge dictionary that can then be fed to the bipartite PGO solver `bipartite_se3sync`.
+From here, you initialize a dataset instance `Dataset(root=<root>)` and run `cam.estimate_pose_mp` (see notebook for other arguments).
+This will return an edge dictionary that can then be fed to the bipartite PGO solver `pgo.bipartite_se3sync`.

 Sep, 2023